ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The handler also verifies that the node sending the request and the node name used in the Uri-Path match.
 If that is not the case, the handler responds with a 4.01 (Unauthorized) error response.

 Additionally, the handler verifies that the node is a current member of the group.
 If the verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.
+The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
+The value of the 'error' field MUST be set to 0 ("Operation permitted only to group members").

 Also, the handler verifies that this operation is consistent with the set of roles that the node has in the group.
 If the verification fails, the KDC MUST respond with a 4.00 (Bad Request) error message.
+The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
+The value of the 'error' field MUST be set to 1 ("Request inconsistent with the current roles")

 If the request is not formatted correctly (i.e. required fields non received or received with incorrect format), the handler MUST respond with a 4.00 (Bad Request) error message.
 If the request contains unknown or non-expected fields present, the handler MUST silently ignore them and continue processing.
 Application profiles MAY define optional or mandatory payload formats for specific error cases (OPT6).

 Otherwise, the handler checks that the public key specified in the 'client_cred' field has a valid format for the group identified by "GROUPNAME", i.e. it is encoded as expected and is compatible with the signature algorithm and possible associated parameters.
 If that cannot be successfully verified, the handler MUST respond with a 4.00 (Bad Request) error message.
-Applications profiles MAY define alternatives (OPT5).
+The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
+The value of the 'error' field MUST be set to 2 ("Public key incompatible with the group configuration").

+If the KDC cannot retrieve the 'kdcchallenge' associated to this Client (see {{token-post}}), the KDC MUST respond with a 4.00 Bad Request error response, whose payload is a CBOR map including a newly generated 'kdcchallenge'.
+This error response MUST also have Content-Format application/ace+cbor.

 Otherwise, the handler verifies the signature contained in the 'client_cred_verify' field of the request, using the public key specified in the 'client_cred' field.
 If the signature does not pass verification, the handler MUST respond with a 4.01 (Unauthorized) error message.
-If the KDC cannot retrieve the 'kdcchallenge' associated to this Client (see {{token-post}}), the KDC MUST respond with a 4.00 Bad Request error response, whose payload is a CBOR map including a newly generated 'kdcchallenge'.
-This error response MUST also have Content-Format application/ace+cbor.
+The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{key-distr}}.
+The value of the 'error' field MUST be set to 3 ("Invalid proof-of-possession signature").

 If verification succeeds, the handler replaces the old public key of the node NODENAME with the one specified in the 'client_cred' field of the request, and stores it as the new current public key of the node NODENAME, in the list of group members' public keys for the group identified by GROUPNAME.